-Partial or complete rupture of the cranial (anterior) cruciate ligament is a very common injury in the dog and also occurs in cats.
+Partial or complete rupture of the cranial (anterior) cruciate ligament is a very common injury in dogs and also occurs in cats.
 Rupture causes instability of the stifle (knee) joints.
 This also causes acute pain and over time leads to degenerative joint disease or osteoarthritis.
 Quite commonly, there is also a tearing of the meniscus (cartilage) within the joint which can occur either at the time of rupture, or some time into the future, especially if not repaired.

-Diagnosis may be possible at the initial consultation.
-However most awake patients are sore and nervous, and tense the muscles of the leg, making it impossible to feel the instability in the joint.
-Usually a sedation is needed to allow our veterinarian to determine whether cruciate injury has occurred.
+Diagnosis may be possible at your pets initial consultation.
+However some patients are sore and nervous and tense the muscles of the leg, making it impossible to feel the instability in the joint.
+For these patients sedation is needed to allow our veterinarian to determine whether cruciate injury has occurred.
 This is very important because if cruciate injury is suspected, injury cannot be ruled out unless assessed under sedation.

-Without surgical repair, dogs with ACL lameness over time will develop degeneration and arthritis within the joint due to the femur and the tibia shearing against each other with each step.
+Without surgical repair, dogs with ACL lameness will develop degeneration and arthritis within the joint over time, due to the femur and the tibia shearing against each other with each step.
 Surgery is therefore recommended for any dog with ACL damage.
-Surgery stabilises the femur and tibia to stop the ongoing shearing forces.

 - TPLO (Tibial Plateau Levelling Osteotomy)

 - The usual recovery period is 6 to 12 weeks.
-A series of 4 anti-arthritic injections are given weekly after surgery, regardless of which procedure is utilised.
+A series of four anti-arthritic injections are given weekly after surgery, regardless of which procedure is utilised.

 - Exercise is slowly built up over this period with your veterinarian helping advise you upon each re-visit.

-- We aim to have dogs #off lead# and back to normal by 12 weeks post surgery, charging around enjoying life as they did before their injury.
+- We aim to have dogs off lead and back to normal by 12 weeks post surgery, charging around enjoying life as they did before their injury.

 The long term outcome for most patients is excellent!